DataDog/datadog-agent/docs/public/components/creating-bundles.md

 One example is `DogStatsD`, a server to receive metrics locally from customer apps. `DogStatsD` is composed of 9+ components, but most binaries just want to include `DogStatsD` as a whole.

-For this use case a bundle is created.
+For use cases like that of DogStatsD, create a bundle.

 ## Creating a bundle